 Evaluation forms for each step are the last preparation steps used during the interviewing process.

 Clarify areas to check and evaluate (make a skills matrix).
 Create a separate block for soft skills (collected during the vacancy briefing) and technical skills.
 Clarify which skill will be more important and how to combine it.
 You should be ready to have a plan for such a case: to hire more experienced with some soft skills gaps OR excellent soft skills with some knowledge gaps (depending on the tasks for the probation period or long-term perspective).
 Be sure which skills have not to be checked twice on different steps and what have to.

 Use Case: Iterative and Waterfall Workflows in Axterior

-So, let us share with you how the Axterior internal hiring team works with the following 2 different workflow models.
+So, let us share with you how the Axterior internal hiring team works with the following 2 different recruiter - hiring manager relationship models.

 1. Selection process - how to range validity of the talents in the Recruitment and Professional step

 So we have all vacancy requirements and necessary templates, the perfect candidate portrait, and 2 models of hiring - how to prioritize candidates?